-Designs with natural themes, such flowers, leaves, and trees, were used in hand block printing.
+Designs with natural themes, such as flowers, leaves, and trees, were used in hand block printing.
 However, the designs changed as the art form did.
-Today, a wide range of designs inspired by cityscapes, other cultures, geometrical and abstract figures are used in hand block printing.
+Today, a wide range of designs inspired by cityscapes, other cultures, and geometrical and abstract figures are used in hand block printing.

 The Entire Process of Block Printing Goes as Follows:

 First of all, a print is drawn on paper and then it is meticulously carved across the Sheesham or timber wooden block of 18-25 centimeters.
 Similarly, for every design and every color, these blocks are prepared.
 Then these blocks are kept in oil for 10-15 days to soften.
 The blocks are named differently as per their uses.
 For example, the block which used to print the outline on fabric is known as ‘rekh’ block.
 The fill block is known as ‘Datta' and the ground color block is called as ‘gud’.
 The block carving is entirely done by hand and indeed requires years of practice to carve a design perfectly on a block.
 These block prints can well go on Bedsheets, curtains, and many other Indian ethnic wear.